KTheMan/MyGirlfriendIsAsleep/README.md

 ## Usage

-After compiling with PyInstaller, you can run the executable:
+To can run the executable:

 - **Turn off the display**:
   ```bash